 Tip #4 Set boundaries with them

-As you would a child, you must set boundaries with narcissist.
-The emotional capabilities of a narcissist are somewhat regressed from that of a non-narcissistic adult because they became stuck in the, usually healthy, stage of narcissistic development that happens around age 3-6.
+As you would a child, you must set boundaries with narcissists.
+The emotional capabilities of a narcissist are somewhat regressed from that of a non-narcissistic adult because they become stuck in the usually healthy stage of narcissistic development that happens around age 3-6.
 While most children grow out of this, those that become narcissists in adult life become get stuck here.
 Therefore, you must be firm with the boundaries you set and enact consequences immediately.
-It may feel a lot like you’re disciplining a child, and in effect this is because you are.
+It may feel a lot like you’re disciplining a child, and in effect, this is because you are.
 You must put your foot down and take responsibility for the boundaries you’re setting.

-A key to this is instead of making your boundary about them (i.e. ‘You’re making me feel this way, so I need to leave’), it must be about yourself (‘This behavior doesn’t work for me and I won’t tolerate it’), so that it’s really clear.
-You can let them know that if they do decide to stop using offensive or abusive language that you are open to talking to them, but until then, your boundary will stop you from interacting with them – and then stick to your boundary and leave.
+A key to this is instead of making your boundary about them (i.e., ‘You’re making me feel this way, so I need to leave’), it must be about yourself (‘This behavior doesn’t work for me, and I won’t tolerate it’), so that it’s really clear.
+You can let them know that if they do decide to stop using offensive or abusive language, you are open to talking to them, but until then, your boundary will stop you from interacting with them – and then stick to your boundary and leave.
 To learn more about boundaries, take advantage of my free download, How To Keep Our Boundaries In 3 Simple Steps.

 Tip #5 Start prioritizing yourself

 Get into recovery.
-This requires working with specialists in trauma and codependency recovery to get the healing that your parents have never pursued.
+This requires working with trauma and codependency recovery specialists to get the healing your parents have never pursued.
 This work will allow you to reparent yourself because you weren’t parented as you deserved.
-Allowing somebody to teach you how to heal and parent yourself will greatly benefit you on this journey.
+You are allowing somebody to teach you how to heal and parent yourself will greatly benefit you on this journey.
 Develop self-love.
 Accomplish this by learning how to say no and releasing guilt around loving yourself.
-I have a whole section on self-love on my website here: https://www.thegreatnessuniversity.com/tag/self-love/ Here you will find helpful material that can teach you how to prioritize yourself, as well as free exercises.
+I have a whole section on self-love on my website here: https://kennyweiss.net/category/self-love/ Here, you will find helpful material that can teach you how to prioritize yourself, as well as free exercises.

-These 5 tips will help you on your way to dealing with a narcissistic parent.
-Take advantage of the free downloads, and exercises I have provided for you here – https://kennyweiss.net/resources/
+These five tips will help you on your way to dealing with a narcissistic parent.
+Take advantage of the free downloads and exercises I have provided for you here – https://kennyweiss.net/resources/

 Watch the video here-